-With adequate upkeep, your air conditioner will offer worry-free cooling for a long time.
-But, like any other appliance in your house, it will eventually need to be updated.
-Knowing when to install a new one is important to prevent pricey repairs, costly utility bills and comfort disruptions.
+With proper upkeep, your air conditioner will deliver worry-free service for many years.
+But, like any other machine in your house, it will at some point need replacement.
+Knowing when to install a new one is key to skip pricey repairs, costly energy bills and comfort disruptions.

-When it comes to being cool and your residence’s energy efficiency, our Allstar Heating & Air Conditioning professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner should be replaced.
-Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it includes being cool and your home’s energy efficiency, our Allstar Heating & Air Conditioning pros have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says most air conditioners work for 15–20 years.
+On average, the Department of Energy says the majority of air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the halfway point.
-It’s smart to get started preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.
+It’s recommended to begin preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a replacement.

 Trustworthiness

-How dependable is your air conditioner?
-Does it cool well, even on the toastiest days?
+How reliable is your air conditioner?
+Does it cool dependably, even on the warmest days?
 Or is it routinely malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to start preparing to get an updated one.
+When your air conditioner is less trustworthy it’s time to start thinking about getting an updated one.

-Over your air conditioner’s lifetime, it’s expected for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s life span, it’s expected for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how well it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal rules.
-However, your air conditioner loses efficiency as it wears out.
+Every air conditioner comes with a SEER rating, which measures how proficiently it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal laws.
+However, your air conditioner becomes less efficient as it ages.

 Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often costlier but may pay for themselves over the years through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Air conditioners with higher SEER ratings are typically costlier but may pay for themselves over time through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you cool when your air conditioner is on?
-Or are you constantly dialing down the temperature to stay cool?
-An old air conditioner may struggle to keep your home comfy because of decreased efficiency.
+Are you comfortable when your air conditioner is running?
+Or are you continuously dialing down the temperature to stay cool?
+An older air conditioner could have trouble keeping your house comfy as a result of lower efficiency.
 A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners work at multiple speeds to adjust your comfort.
+Instead of running at full speed continuously, these air conditioners work at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s similar to a regular conversation.
+If noise is a concern, ask us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a smart approach to maximize your energy efficiency, with very little effort necessary from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for not much.
-Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and change temps as necessary.
+Installing a smart thermostat is a good approach to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change temperatures as necessary.

-If you have an older air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you have an aging air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

 Refrigerant Style

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
-You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
+You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will show the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, solving the problem will be pricey.
-That’s due to the fact Freon is only available in decreased, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever has a refrigerant leak, repairing the problem will be expensive.
+That’s because Freon is only available in decreased, recycled amounts.

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up as time goes by.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really add up as time passes.

-We realize that air conditioner cost is your number one question.
-That’s why partnering with Allstar Heating & Air Conditioning for air conditioning installation in Buellton and surrounding areas is easy and affordable.
-Our technicians will help you select the right model for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your top question.
+That’s why collaborating with Allstar Heating & Air Conditioning for air conditioning installation in Buellton and surrounding areas is stress-free and affordable.
+Our techs will help you find the right option for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.

 Get in touch with us at 805-242-9638 to request your free, no-pressure estimate today!